Read Anselm of Canterbury with voice, context, and method in the same frame.

 Prompt 2: Identify Anselm of Canterbury's major concepts, methods, or questions.

-The central claim is this: Anselm of Canterbury's method matters.
+In plain terms: Anselm of Canterbury's method matters.

-The added historical insight is that Anselm of Canterbury is best read as a method of pressure, not only as a set of theses.
+Anselm of Canterbury is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Read Anselm of Canterbury inside medieval philosophy, where faith seeks understanding through deliberately austere argument, then ask what the method still forces later readers to notice.
 Conceptual compression: he takes one carefully framed idea and tests how much metaphysical weight it can bear.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.